cynthiacodes13/NailSalon_Project/README.md

 # Self-Expression Nail Salon
 Self-Expression Nail Salon is a full-stack web application.
-Users can make an appointment to get manicure or pedicure.
+Users can make an appointment to get a manicure or pedicure.

 ## Technologies
 Python <br>